The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 • Capacity: 32GB is the sweet spot for a high-end modern gaming machine.

-• Speed: Choose a well-regarded kit in the stable “sweet spot” range for your platform, rather than chasing extreme clocks.
+• Speed: Choose a well-regarded kit in the stable sweet spot range for your platform, rather than chasing extreme clocks.

 • Stability: A stable kit with a proper profile beats a finicky kit that needs prayer.

 If you are doing heavy content work too, 64GB can make sense.
 For pure gaming, 32GB is the play.
+If you want a clean breakdown of what modern games actually need, use: how much RAM do games need.

 Storage: Speed Where It Actually Matters